gamedevware/charon/docs/advanced/commands/data_backup.rst

 Create Backup
 =============

-Backs up game data to a specified file.
-Can be used to convert game data into different format.
+| Backs up game data to a specified file.
+Saved data could be later used with `DATA RESTORE <data_restore.rst>`_ command.
+| Also this command can be used to convert game data into different format.

 ---------------
  Command